mmmirrra/mmmirrra.github.io/_posts/2023-08-01-MultimediaSystem-overview.markdown

 #### Definition of multimedia content

-- Various information or contents produced and processed by digitizing multimedia data such as text, sound, and images
+- Various information or contents produced and processed by digitizing multimedia data such as text, sound, and images.
 <br />
 - e.g.
   - Various programs or information provided on the Internet